-Prepare your taste buds for even more gourmet glory.
-Orlando now has 51 MICHELIN Guide restaurants, including at least five new entries for 2024 (MICHELIN Bib Gourmand The Ravenous Pig pictured).
+Prepare your taste buds for gourmet glory.
+Orlando now has 48 MICHELIN Guide restaurants, including five new entries, seven MICHELIN Stars and three special honors for 2024 (MICHELIN Bib Gourmand The Ravenous Pig pictured).

-MICHELIN’s recognition of Orlando, including at least four starred restaurants, 11 Bib Gourmands and 31 Recommended, confirms what locals have known all along — that Orlando has an exceptional culinary community.
+MICHELIN’s recognition of 48 Orlando restaurants, including seven starred venues, 11 Bib Gourmands and 30 Recommended, confirms what locals have known all along — that Orlando has an exceptional culinary community.
 Discover which eateries have earned these coveted marks of distinction.
-Then, make reservations to experience them for yourself the next time you visit Orlando.
+Then, make reservations to experience them the next time you visit Orlando.

 Orlando vacation planning made easy — and free.
 Make a complimentary appointment with Visit Orlando’s Vacation Planners at a time and date of your choosing for the latest insider advice, special offers and more ahead of your next visit.